Smart-Ace-Designs/Astro-Major-Tom/README.md

     if (!(Test-Path -Path "$Location\$ProjectName"))
     {
         Set-Location $Location
+        # Currently bunx is unable to create a new Astro project and npx must be used in the interim until this is resolved.
+        # & $PMX create-astro@latest -- --template smart-ace-designs/astro-major-tom --typescript strict --no-install --no-git $ProjectName
         npx create-astro@latest -- --template smart-ace-designs/astro-major-tom --typescript strict --no-install --git $ProjectName

         if (Test-Path -Path $ProjectName)